nextgis/quickmapservices/README.md

 QGIS plugin for easy adding various map services as baselayers in one click.

-Please leave feedback in issues, please contribute new services!
+Please leave feedback in issues or let us know directly: http://nextgis.ru/en/contact

 Resources: